IIIF/cookbook-recipes/recipe/0232-image-thumbnail-canvas/index.md

 As a publisher of a Manifest, you may choose to declare thumbnail images on Canvases in order to optimize thumbnail generation and display by viewing clients, such as Mirador and Universal Viewer.
 While it is not necessary to declare a thumbnail on Canvases since clients SHOULD render thumbnails from the Resource, doing so can increase the efficiency with which thumbnails load in a viewer.
 This is especially noticeable in Manifests that have many Canvases, such as books and manuscripts with many high-resolution images.

-This recipe outlines several different approaches to declaring thumbnails and discusses the benefits, drawbacks, and requirements for each.
+This recipe outlines several different approaches to declaring thumbnails and discusses the benefits and limitations for each, and provides suggestions to clients for processing thumbnails.
 For a more general introduction to thumbnails, see the [Image Thumbnail for Manifest][0117] recipe.

 ## Implementation Notes

+### Minimal thumbnail requirements

 At a minimum, the `thumbnail` property requires the `id` and `type` properties.
-It is highly recommended to include `format`, `height` and `width` properties.
+It is highly recommended to include `format`, `height` and `width` properties as well.

 ```json
 "thumbnail": [